4 Hours / 4 CEs

 On Demand | Self-Paced Professional Training

-This on-demand professional training program on Parenting Capacity in Child Protection Court is presented by Krissie Fernandez Smith, PhD, ABPP, in partnership with The American Academy of Forensic Psychology.
+This on-demand professional training program on Parenting Capacity in Child Protection Court is presented by Krissie Fernandez Smith, PhD, ABPP, in partnership with The American Academy of Forensic Psychology (AAFP).

 Parenting capacity assessments completed in the context of child protection proceedings incorporate risk management techniques that consider the child's best interest.
 This program reviews relevant case law and helps you incorporate best practice methodology into your evaluation procedures and communication with appropriate court parties.
-Specifically, it discusses essential elements of a parenting capacity assessment, including parent interviews, child interviews, observations of parent-child interactions, collateral sources, the use of psychological testing, and risk and protective factors for child maltreatment.
-In addition, these concepts are discussed in light of gender/cultural issues and bias in forensic assessment.
+Specifically, it discusses the essential elements of a parenting capacity assessment, including parent interviews, child interviews, observations of parent-child interactions, collateral sources, the use of psychological testing, and risk and protective factors related to child maltreatment.
+Additionally, these concepts are explored in the context of gender/cultural issues, as well as bias in forensic assessment.

 Learning Objectives